thevilx/nodevil/README.md

 | `JWT_SECRET` | Yes | JWT signing secret (min 32 chars) |
 | `PORT` | No | Server port (default: 8000) |
 | `STORAGE_DRIVER` | No | 'local' or 's3' (default: local) |

+there are many more options to discover ir .env.example

 ## Project Structure